bucko13/covid-narrative/README.md

 ### Refreshing the data

 If you stop the server and want to restart it, just run `gatsby develop` again.
-This should run significantly faster however will only run using the data from the last time the network requests were made.
+This should run significantly faster since no network requests will be made if a local version of the data is stored from a previous run.
+This means however that only the data from the last time the network requests were made is used.

 To reload the data with the latest versions from the respective sources, run: